Lattice structure of Weyl groups via representation theory of preprojective algebras: Introduction

 \section{Introduction}

 Let $\Delta$ be a simply laced Dynkin diagram and $W$ the corresponding Weyl group.
 Once we fix an orientation $Q$ of $\Delta$, then the representation theory of $Q$ categorifies the root system associated with $\Delta$ in the sense that we have Gabriel's bijection between positive roots and indecomposable representations of $Q$.
-The preprojective algebra $\Pi$ of $\Delta$ unifies the representation theory of different quivers with the same underlying graph $\Delta$, and their various aspects has been studied, e.g. \cite{BKT,BGL,BIRS,CH,DR,GLS,Lu,KS,N}.
+Throughout this paper, we denote by $\Pi$ the preprojective algebra of $\Delta$ over an arbitrary field $k$.
+It unifies the representation theory of different quivers with the same underlying graph $\Delta$, and its various aspects have been studied, e.g. \cite{BKT,BGL,BIRS,CH,DR,GLS,Lu,KS,N}.
 Mizuno \cite{Mi} showed that the support $\tau$-tilting theory of $\Pi$ categorifies the Weyl group $W$ with the weak order in the following sense: There exists a bijection $W\ni w\mapsto I(w)$ from $W$ to the set $\sttilt\Pi$ of support $\tau$-tilting $\Pi$-modules with the property that $v\le w$ in the weak order on $W$ if and only if $I(v)\ge I(w)$ in the generation order on $\sttilt\Pi$.
 The ideal $I(w)$ was introduced in \cite{IR,BIRS} and has been studied by several authors, e.g. \cite{AM,A,AIRT,BKT,GLS,K,L,Ma,ORT,SY1}.
 In what follows, we will overload the symbol $W$ to denote not only the group $W$, but also the weak order on $W$.

 The weak order on $W$ is a lattice \cite{BB}: a partial order such that meets (greatest lower bounds) and joins (least upper bounds) exist.
 It is enlightening to take a more algebraic point of view of lattices, viewing a lattice as a set with two binary operations (meet and join).
 Seen in this light, the categorification of $W$ by support $\tau$-tilting theory is the categorification of an algebraic object (a lattice) in terms of another algebraic object (a finite-dimensional algebra).
 In both of these algebraic settings, there is an important algebraic quotient operation.
 Quotients of the weak order are governed by lattice congruences, while quotients of the preprojective algebra are governed by ideals.
 A natural question is whether these two notions of quotient are related.
 The answer is yes, and the relationship turns out to be very nice.